bobbingwide/oik-clone/README.md

 ## Changelog
 # 2.3.1
+* Fixed: Avoid Fatal when Settings Advanced tab list is empty #74
 * Tested: With WordPress 6.3 and WordPress MultiSite
 * Tested: With PHP 8.0
 * Tested with PHPUnit 9